Married Since: 2019

 With grandparents, aunts, uncles, and cousins around the world, your baby will be hugged, kissed, and lovingly treasured internationally.
 We are an unusual family that looks more like the United Nations than relatives, but we love that about us.

 Gwadenya ጓደኛ means ‘my friend’ in Amharic.
-It speaks to that deep connection between people who share moments together that are life-changing.
-We looking forward to getting to know you and your baby, and we know that you will be our Gwadenya ጓደኛ.
+It speaks to that deep connection between people who share moments together that are life changing.
+We look forward to getting to know you and your baby, and we know that you will be our Gwadenya ጓደኛ.

 Sincerely,